qmk/qmk_firmware/keyboards/enviousdesign/65m/readme.md

 After entering the bootloader through one of the three methods above, the keyboard will appear as a USB mass storage device named `RPI-RP2`.
 If the CLI is unable to find this device, the compiled `.uf2` file can be manually copied to it.
 The keyboard will reboot on completion with the new firmware loaded.

-## Bootloader

-Enter the bootloader in 3 ways:

-* **Bootmagic reset**: Hold down the top left key and plug in the keyboard.
-This will also clear the emulated EEPROM, so it is a good first step if the keyboard is misbehaving.
-* **Physical reset**: Hold down the `BOOTSEL` button on the Pi Pico, then either plug the board in or press the `RESET` button.
-* **Keycode in layout**: Press the key mapped to `QK_BOOT`.
-In the pre-supplied keymaps it is on the second layer, replacing the Control key in the bottom-left.

-After entering the bootloader through one of the three methods above, the keyboard will appear as a USB mass storage device named `RPI-RP2`.
-If the CLI is unable to find this device, the compiled `.uf2` file can be manually copied to it.
-The keyboard will reboot on completion with the new firmware loaded.